Duck-005/spotifyMigrate/README.md

 > **Important:** This project requires Spotify API credentials even for public playlists.

 > **Important**: This project requires ffmpeg.
 Install it from [here](https://www.ffmpeg.org/download.html)

+> **Important**: Ensure yt-dlp is updated since youtube updates its structure frequently which might make older yt-dlp versions to fail.

 ## Configuration

 You can modify ydl_opts for yt-dlp to control output format, codec, and post-processing: